Henry Luce: Career

 Nightly discussions of the concept of a news magazine led Luce and Hadden, both age 23, to quit their jobs in 1922.
 Later that same year, they partnered with Robert Livingston Johnson and another Yale classmate to form Time Inc.

 Luce, who remained editor-in-chief of all his publications until 1964, was also an influential figure in the Republican Party.
 Supported by editor-in-chief T. S. Matthews, he appointed Whittaker Chambers as acting Foreign News editor in 1944, despite Chambers' well-known feuds with reporters in the field.
 In 1941, he authored an editorial for Life titled "The American Century", in which he articulated his vision for the role of U.S. foreign policy for the remainder of the 20th century.
+Luce proclaimed that "We are the inheritors of all the great principles of Western civilization.
+It now becomes our time to be the powerhouse."

 An instrumental figure behind the so-called "China Lobby", he played a large role in steering American foreign policy and popular sentiment in favor of Kuomintang leader Chiang Kai-shek and his wife, Soong Mei-ling, in their war against the Japanese.
 (The Chiangs appeared in the cover of Time eleven times between 1927 and 1955.)
+He was a member of Pearl S. Buck's "China Emergency Relief Committee" and in 1941 founded his own organization the "United China Appeal".
 In a 1965 diary entry, British publisher Cecil Harmsworth King recorded a dinner with Luce, noting that although Luce was "getting old and deaf," he remained a formidable personality.
 King reported that Luce praised the progress made in Taiwan and expressed contempt for the People's Republic of China, observing that its steel production was only 10 million tons a year, roughly the tonnage the United States used for ash-cans.

+Luce supported various anti-communist causes during his life.
+He donated seventy-one shares of Time Inc. to the American Committee for Cultural Freedom and in 1952 donated $10,000 to the Partisan Review, which helped to keep it in business when it was undergoing financial difficulties.
+In 1949 the National Committee for a Free Europe was established, with Luce being appointed to its board of directors.
+He was a member of Robert E. Wood's American Security Council and served on its "Cold War Victory Advisory Committee".
+In 1957 he was appointed to a Rockefeller Foundation panel to formulate a vision of America foreign policy.

+Luce championed the president of South Vietnam, Ngo Dinh Diem, featuring him on the cover of Time in April 1955.
+In May 1957 he presided over a dinner organized by the International Rescue Committee and the American Friends of Vietnam, at which Diem was the guest of honor.
+Luce admired Diem as an anti-communist and praised him as a statesman who had "held back the flood of Communism which threatened to engulf his country".